Hostos Community College

 Eugenio María de Hostos Community College of The City University of New York is a public community college in the South Bronx, New York City.
 It is part of the City University of New York (CUNY) system and was created by an act of the Board of Higher Education in 1968 in response to demands from the Hispanic/Puerto Rican community, which was urging for the establishment of a college to serve the people of the South Bronx.
+At the time it opened, it was considered the only bilingual education college in the region; this policy became more limited after 1997, but the college still offers many courses in Spanish.
 In 1970, the college admitted its first class of 623 students at the site of a former tire factory.
 Several years later, the college moved to a larger site nearby at 149th Street and Grand Concourse.
 The college also operates a location at the prow building of the Bronx Terminal Market.

+The Save Hostos Movement

+In October 1975, CUNY was in a fiscal crisis and the city proposed closing or merging several public institutions including Hostos, John Jay, and Richmond (which later merged with Staten Island Community College (SICC) to become the College of Staten Island).
+In the 1975-76 school year, there were rumors that Hostos Community College might be closed.
+In response, a small group of professors, counselors, and students formed a committee to plan how to save the college.
+They mobilized a large group to save Hostos.
+This included Gerald Meyers, a historian of New York City Politics became a professor at Hostos in 1972.
+Meyers was the Chapter Chair for the Save Hostos Committee, which consisted of various sub-committees.
+Their roles in the Save Hostos Movement included letter writing, petitioning, voter registration, and community outreach.
+Ramón Jiménez, was a Lawyer and professor at Hostos led the community coalition to save Hostos.
+Jiménez's actions to save Hostos were disruptive and militant, for instance taking over Hostos and Grand Concourse.
+His actions were key to successfully keeping Hostos open.

 Academics

 Hostos is the first institution of higher education on the mainland to be named after a Puerto Rican, Eugenio María de Hostos, an educator, writer, and patriot.
 A large proportion (approximately 60 percent) of the student population is Hispanic, thus many of the courses at Hostos are offered in Spanish, and the college also provides extensive English and ESL instruction to students.

 The Hostos Center for the Arts & Culture is a performing arts center contained within the college campus.
 It consists of a museum-grade art gallery, a 367-seat Repertory Theater, and a 900-seat Main Theater, presenting artists of national and international renown.
 It has been showcasing theater, dance and music artists for 33 years, with the mission "to be a cultural force in the Bronx and throughout the New York metropolitan area."